huggingface/blog/pollen-vision.md

 ```

-OWL-VIT’s inference time depends on the number of prompts provided.
+OWL-VIT’s inference time depends on the number of prompts provided (i.e., the number of objects to detect).
 On a Laptop with a RTX 3070 GPU:

 ```
 1 prompt   : ~75ms  per frame